OpenSourceEconomics/econ-project-templates/README.md

    This will activate the newly created conda environment.
 You have to repeat the last step anytime you want to run your project from a new terminal window. -->

+4. For Windows users: Execute the following commands in the Anaconda prompt unless you know what you are doing.

-4. Type the following commands to see whether the examples are working:
+5. Type the following commands to see whether the examples are working:

         python waf.py configure
         python waf.py build